oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Testing for `Parser` and `Command` classes were priority as they deal with user input, which is where many logic bugs can be introduced.
+Testing for `Parser` and `Command` classes was priority as they deal with user input, which is where many logic bugs can be introduced.
 Integration testing between `Parser` and `Command` was also important as these two classes worked together directly to extract parameters and execute commands.
-Unit tests for these two classes were implemented first with possible inputs that would break the program.
-Once the two classes were amply tested separately, integration tests were introduced to ensure that the core functionality of parsing user inputs and creating the appropriate `Command` instance was working.
+Unit tests were implemented first with possible inputs that would break the program.
+Once the two classes were tested separately, integration tests were introduced to ensure that the core functionality was working.
 ____

 ### Contributions to documentation